-• You will be called upon to give a Research in Progress (RIP) talk approximately once a year, either

-- in journal club (in year 2, in front of other students and a small faculty committee (journal club instructor, your thesis advisor and one additional faculty member of your choice) - as part of the weekly Dept seminar (in front of whole department). - The format of the talk is 20-25 minutes for presentation plus 5 minutes of Q & A. - Practice your talk so that it does not go over 25 minutes. - When the journal club instructor or the Departmental RIP Organizer assigns you to a RIP slot, it is not a request, it is an assignment.
-The only valid reasons for asking for an alternative time slot are (a) if you are attending an out-of-town scientific meeting; (b) if you have a teaching assistant duty that meets at the same time as your scheduled RIP, (c) members of your second year committee are not available.
+- You will be called upon to give a Research in Progress (RIP) talk approximately once a year, either - in journal club (in year 2, in front of other students and a small faculty committee (journal club instructor, your thesis advisor and two additional faculty member of your choice) - o as part of the weekly Dept seminar (in front of whole department). - The format of the talk is 20 minutes for presentation plus 10 minutes of Q & A. - Practice your talk so that it does not go over 20 minutes. - When the journal club instructor or the Departmental RIP Organizer assigns you to a RIP slot, it is not a request, it is an assignment.
+The only valid reasons for asking for an alternative time slot are (a) if you are attending an out-of-town scientific meeting or (b) if you have a teaching assistant duty that meets at the same time as your scheduled RIP.